deemoowoor/zombb/README.md

 0. You need Ruby 1.9+ at minimum

 1. Install dependencies with

     $ bundle install

+2. Migrate DB

+    $ rake db:migrate

-2. Run server with
+3. Run server with

     $ rails s

-3. Accessible by default at ``http://localhost:3000/``
+4. Accessible by default at ``http://localhost:3000/``

 Running unittests